C4 Contemporary Art Logo usa graphic future exhibitions

 Andreas Gursky , 99 Cent, 1999.

-German visual artist Andreas Gursky is recognized for his enormous architecture and landscape color photographs, often using an arial vantage point.
-Prior to the 1990s, Gursky did not digitally manipulate his photos, but in more recent years, Gursky openly discusses his dependence on computers to edit and enhance his pictures, as well as create spaces larger than the subjects captured.Critic Calvin Tomkins described the experience of confronting one of Gursky's large scale prints, "The first time I saw photographs by Andreas Gursky...
+German visual artist Andreas Gurky, popular in the 1990s and even now, is often recognized for his enormous architecture and landscape color photographs, often using an aerial vantage point, frequently identifying systematized aspects of culture.
+Prior to the 1990s, Gursky did not produce his works on a digital platform, though now openly discusses his dependence on computers to edit and enhance his pictures, as well as for the purpose of increasing the apparent scope of his subject in terms of size. .Critic Calvin Tomkins described the experience of confronting one of Gursky's large scale prints, "The first time I saw photographs by Andreas Gursky...
 I had the disorienting sensation that something was happening—happening to me, I suppose, although it felt more generalized than that.
 Gursky's huge, panoramic color prints—some of them up to six feet high by ten feet long—had the presence, the formal power, and in several cases the majestic aura of nineteenth-century landscape paintings, without losing any of their meticulously detailed immediacy as photographs.
 Their subject matter was the contemporary world, seen dispassionately and from a distance."
-As of 2007, Gursky holds the record for highest price paid at auction for a single photographic image.
+Whether or not this statment was a genunine statement of fact or rather as paid flattery, as of 2007, Gursky holds the record for highest price paid at auction for a single photographic image.
 His 99 Cent II, Diptych, sold for USD $3.3 million at Sotheby's, London.

 Andreas Gursky, Pyongyang I, 2007.